What's Behind Declining Economic Dynamism?

 In an environment of revolving doors and regulatory capture, using regulatory process to limit entry and competition is just another way of achieving the same results.

-There is solid evidence that concentration is on the rise in the US (see for instance here, here, here and here), and that in and by itself tends to reduce economic dynamism (see the terrific pro market blog for instance).
+There is solid evidence that concentration is on the rise in the US (see for instance here, here, here and here), and that in and by itself tends to reduce economic dynamism (see the terrific pro-market blog for instance).

 One of the consequences of this rent-seeking behavior is that it could reduce entrepreneurship (from Bloomberg, our emphasis):